nitrix/imguizmo-go/README.md

 ## Credits

+Other than my work in this repository, other credits rightfully goes to:

-Credits goes to the original author of the [imguizmo](https://github.com/CedricGuillemet/ImGuizmo) library as well as [cimguizmo](https://github.com/cimgui/cimguizmo) that I'm re-using for the Cgo bindings.
+* The original author of the [imguizmo](https://github.com/CedricGuillemet/ImGuizmo) library.
+* The maintainer of [cimguizmo](https://github.com/cimgui/cimguizmo) that I'm re-using for the Cgo bindings.

 ## License